hedgedoc/markdown-it-better-task-lists/README.md

 # markdown-it-better-task-lists

-Typescript port of [markdown-it-task-lists](https://github.com/revin/markdown-it-task-lists) markdown-it plugin for generating Github style task-lists.
+This is a typescript port of [markdown-it-task-lists](https://github.com/revin/markdown-it-task-lists) markdown-it plugin for generating GitHub style task-lists.

 ## What it does